“Logic will get you from A - Z. Imagination will get you everywhere.”

 What to Expect in the EtonHouse Secondary School Curriculum (13 - 16 years)

-A Unique Three-Year Pathway to Completing the International General Certificate of Secondary Education (IGCSE)
+A Two-Year Pathway to Completing the International General Certificate of Secondary Education (IGCSE)

-This is why at EtonHouse International School, the internationally recognised and respected Cambridge IGCSE Programme (equivalent to the Cambridge O Levels in Singapore) is undertaken in Years 9, 10 and 11, over three years instead of 2.
+This is why at EtonHouse International School, the internationally recognised and respected Cambridge IGCSE Programme (equivalent to the Cambridge O Levels in Singapore) is undertaken from Year 10 to 11.
 It gives students the time needed to adjust to Secondary School, and engage with subjects in greater depth and breadth.